Growing together in knowledge love and faith

 Click here to login to TTRockStars.

-PE is every Thursday and Friday.
+PE is every Monday and Tuesday.
 Please ensure your child wears their named, correct PE kit in school on these days, that earrings are not worn and long hair is tied up.

 The children have access to their water bottles in the classroom during the day.
 Please ensure that your child has a named water bottle in school which is taken home regularly to be washed.